knreise/demonstratorer/bower_components/KNreiseAPI/doc.md

     var api = new KR.API({
         cartodb: {
-            apikey: 'CARTODB_API KEY',
             user: 'knreise'
         },
         flickr: {
             apikey: 'FLICKR_API KEY'
+        },
+        jernbanemuseet: {
+            apikey: 'JERNBANEMUSEET_API_KEY'
         }
     });

-Note: The cartoDB and flickr config is only needed iof you intend to use thse APIS.
+Note: The cartoDB, flickr and jernbanemuseet config is only needed iof you intend to use thse APIS.

 ###Methods

 * **getData**: Gets all the data in a dataset